-Janey Burden was born in Oxford, the daughter of a laundress and a groom an upbringing in Victorian Britain that would have been poor and deprived.
+Jane Burden was born in Oxford, the daughter of a laundress and a groom an upbringing in Victorian Britain that would have been poor and deprived.

-Janey’s introduction the Pre-Raphaelite circle came when was approached at the Drury Lane Theatre, Oxford by Dante Gabriel Rossetti and Edward Burne-Jones to model for their work on the debating chamber at the Oxford Union.
+Jane’s introduction the Pre-Raphaelite circle came when was approached at the Drury Lane Theatre, Oxford by Dante Gabriel Rossetti and Edward Burne-Jones to model for their work on the debating chamber at the Oxford Union.
 She did not turn up for her first sitting, likely presuming that motives may be other that professional.
 It was her work as the model for both Guinevere and La Belle Iseult that launched her iconic career and began her acquaintance with William Morris, who was also working as an artist on the project.
-In 1859 William and Janey married and moved into the house they had commissioned in Bexleyheath.
+In 1859 William and Jane married and moved into the house they had commissioned in Bexleyheath.

 " It’s hard to say [whether] she’s a grand synthesis of all the Pre-Raphaelite pictures ever made – or they a “keen analysis” of her –whether she’s an original or a copy.
 In either case she is a wonder."

 It was the process of decorating their new marital home, Red House, which led to the birth of Morris and Co in 1862.
 Jane was actively involved in production for the company from the beginning, working as embroiderer and going on to manage the embroidery department as the company quickly expanded.